hempnall/conan-tutorial/README.md

 Thoughts
 ========

-Conan seems to be biased towards CMake builds, although other build systems are supported.
+* Conan seems to be biased towards CMake builds, although other build systems are supported.
+* doesn't fix in-compatibilities between compilers (e.g. ```#pragma once```)
+* why do we need to add CONAN LIBS, but not CONAN INCLUDES??

 The Example
 =